syncfusion-content/uwp-docs/uwp/SfGantt/Getting-Started.md

 The Holidays support is used to highlight the non-working days in the Gantt chart.

-* [`Holidays`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~Holidays.html) property can be used to specify the collection of holidays.
+It can be specify using the [`Holidays`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~Holidays.html) property in the SfGantt, which holds a collection of ['GanttHoliday'][https://help.syncfusion.com/cr/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~Holidays.html].

+The following properties in ['GanttHoliday'](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~Holidays.html) are used to define the holidays.

 * [`Day`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.GanttHoliday~Day.html) property can be used to specify the date of holiday.

 * [`Background`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.GanttHoliday~Background.html) property can be used to specify the color to highlight the holiday.

-The below code example illustrates how to display the holidays.
+The below code example illustrates how to define the holidays.

 {% tabs %}